Irvine, California: Primary and secondary education

 Most of Irvine is located in the Irvine Unified School District (IUSD).
 The five high schools in IUSD are University High School, Irvine High School, Northwood High School, Woodbridge High School, and Portola High School.
 Arnold O. Beckman High School is located in Irvine but is administered by Tustin Unified School District.
 The five high schools in IUSD, as well as Beckman High School, have consistently placed in the upper range of Newsweek's list of the Top 1,300 U.S. Public High Schools.
-Crean Lutheran High School, a private Lutheran high school, and Tarbut V' Torah, which is a Jewish day school, are also located in Irvine.
+Crean Lutheran High School, a private Lutheran high school, and Tarbut V' Torah, a Jewish day school, are also located in Irvine.

 Irvine is also home to elementary and middle schools, including two alternative, year round, open enrollment K-8 schools, Plaza Vista and Vista Verde.
 Parts of the north and west of the city are within the Tustin Unified School District.
 A very small portion of the city, near Orange County Great Park, is located within the Saddleback Valley Unified School District.
 The southwest portion of the city near John Wayne International Airport is located within the Santa Ana Unified School District.